atharva01903/CD-Lex-Group/README.md

     - '.'
     - '?'
     - '!'
+    - and the first letter of the heading of the essay

 - The code will insert a tab where
     - paragraph without a tab
     - paragraph with extra tabs